robric/wiki-contrail-controller/Installing-Contrail-CNI-on-Kubernetes.md

 **Hurray!
 Welcome to Contrail.**

 1. You installed Contrail CNI in your Kubernetes node.
-If new compute nodes are added to your Kubernetes cluster, Contrail CNI will be propogated to them auto-magically through Kubernetes Daemaonsets.
+If new compute nodes are added to your Kubernetes cluster, Contrail CNI will be propogated to them auto-magically as it is backed by a Kubernetes DaemaonSet.

 2. You installed entire Contrail Networking suite with rich Networking, Analytics, Security, Visualization functions, to name a few.